raalraan/LeStrat-Net/README.md

 For some reason TensorFlow works better when installed with pip than when installed with conda.
 Additionally, in the [install page](https://www.tensorflow.org/install) for TensorFlow documentation, the `pip` method is recommended.
-To install tensorflow with `pip` run
+To install TensorFlow with `pip` run

 	(py39-mlmc) $> pip install tensorflow

-If you want you can try installing tensorflow with conda and if it works this instructions could be shortened.
+If you want you can try installing TensorFlow with conda and if it works this instructions could be shortened.

 TODO: use `environment.yml` if we do not mind enforcing conda.